 As I lay there in bed, half-awake, half-asleep, I started thinking about the intoxicating power of being infatuated with someone.
 When someone intoxicates you, it's like being drunk, and in so many ways, it's very dangerous.

 When you first meet someone special you become infatuated with, you don't see anything outside of them.
 All you feel is your primal desires of wanting to be with them.

 You're listening, but you're not really hearing.
 All you're thinking about is how beautiful they are, how much you want them, and how much you want to hang out with them.
-It gets really dangerous, because when you get that intoxicating feeling about someone, you miss so many things.
-Don't get me wrong, it's a natural feeling, and we've had it since we were kids since our very first crush in Kindergarten and that guy you could never get over in fifth grade.
-It's how most relationships begin, and it's a complicated feeling.
-You can't do anything to prevent the feeling of intoxication.
-It's a natural human reaction, BUT what we can do, is control our response to it.
-Ahhh, there's clarity for all of you.
+It gets really dangerous because when you get that intoxicating feeling about someone, you miss so many things.

-So the next time you're intoxicated by someone, take a moment to get sober and have some clarity.
+So the next time you're infatuated with someone, take a moment to get sober and have some clarity.
 Get as sober as you can, because that's the only way you can unhook yourself from the love drug that's hitting your system.
 When you crave something so badly, you can't have clarity.